arunk2493/VisualTesting/index.md

    - To know about [StoryBook](https://storybook.js.org/)
    - To know about [Applitools](https://applitools.com/)
    - To know about [Chromatic](https://www.chromatic.com/)

+   ## Ways how visual testing can be done in automation

+   - The fisrt way is we can run our test scripts across UAT and Test environments and verify the visual aspects after any change in the UI
+   - Another way is we can run our test scripts across the git commits i.e, the last commit and current commit.

+   So, from this we understood that the visual testing can be done across the environments and also across the last and the current commit in the git.

-   ## A Quick look of how Visual Testing using automation works
+   ## A Quick look of how Visual Testing using automation works with the Fisrt Way

    - Run the test code against the stable build of the application and capture the screenshot (Base Line Images)
    - Now let's consider any new UI change has occured,